-Finally, we note that in the Monash models of mass above 3 and metallicity 0.001 (Fishlock et al. 2014) the 13C pocket was not included and the resulting s-process distribution is dominated by the effect of the 22Ne source producing much more favourably the first rather than the second s-process peak.
+Finally, we note that in the Monash models of mass above 3 and metallicity 0.001 (Fishlock et al. 2014) the C pocket was not included and the resulting s-process distribution is dominated by the effect of the Ne source producing the first s-process peak much more favourably than the second peak.
 The resulting [Ce/Y] ratios are negative.
 There are only three Ba stars at this metallicity and they show positive [Ce/Y], which appears to exclude these models as a fit for these stars.